 After spending so long in the mountains I thought I should get the Mountain Leader accreditation.
 I did the training in 2017 and qualified the following year.

 I made it a personal goal to be amazing at navigation so I also got the NNAS Navigation Gold Award.
-I can teach you all you need to know to get around the mountains of the Lake District safely and confidently, take you on a guided walk around the mines of Snowdon or take you out in the Scottish Highlands wild camping.
+I can teach you all you need to know to get around the mountains of the Lake District safely and confidently, take you on a guided walk around the mines around Snowdon or take you out in the Scottish Highlands on a wild camping expedition.

 I’ve completed the 214 Wainwrights as well and have hundreds of ‘Mountain Days’ logged so, you know, I’ve been around!

-Sean Clayton started OookWorks in 2012.
+Sean Clayton started OookWorks about ten years ago.
 He sold ultralight wild camping gear and soon built a great reputation for making hand-made inners for tarp-tents, selling around the world.
 Wild campers used his OookNests on every continent, even Antarctica!

 After illness brought production to a halt he put the business up for sale.